Renew Your Licensed Residential Appraiser

 - Include payment of the renewal fee.

-All materials required for renewal must be postmarked no later than the expiration date of the license.
+Renewal is only available 90 days before the expiration date of the license.
+All requirements for renewal must be postmarked no later than the expiration date of the license.

 Requesting Active and Inactive Status

-- Satisfy 28 hours of appraiser continuing education for each two-year renewal period the certification has been inactive, which must include the 7-hour National USPAP Update course
+- Submit 28 hours of appraiser continuing education for each two-year renewal period the certification has been inactive, which must include the 7-hour National USPAP Update course.

-- Pay the $80.00 National Registry fee and active status fee
+- Pay the required National Registry fee and active status fee.

 If your license has been expired more than six months, you may apply for reinstatement of the license by submitting the Application for Reinstatement and meeting the following education and experience requirements.

-- Submit experience logs demonstrating a minimum of 10 residential appraisal reports or 200 hours of residential real estate appraisal experience, whichever is more.
+- Submit experience logs demonstrating a minimum of 10 residential appraisal reports representing at least 100 hours of residential real estate appraisal experience.

-- You must be able to produce copies of work files and an appraisal report for all reported experience.
-If your license has been expired more than 5 years and you do not have work files, you may apply to be an Appraiser Trainee to gain the minimum experience required.
+- All appraisal experience claimed must be verifiable and supported.
+If your license has been expired more than 5 years or you do not have work files, you may apply for an Appraiser Trainee authorization to gain the minimum experience required.